astitva-sri/HeatVision-Proximity-MCU/README.md

 Before running the project, ensure you have the following components:

 -Raspberry Pi Pico W microcontroller

 -MLX90614 thermal sensor

 -LED (optional) for visual indication

 -Wi-Fi network for internet connectivity

 -Firebase Realtime Database for storing timestamps

+-Firebase Storage to store images of the detected objects

 -Link to Counterpart app:
 ```